 Reactive (normal).
 The baby's heart rate goes up 2 or more times in the testing period.

 Nonreactive.
-There is no change in the baby's heart rate when the baby moves.
-This may mean you will need other tests.
+There's no change in the baby's heart rate when the baby moves.
+This may mean you'll need other tests.

 A nonreactive nonstress test doesn’t always mean your baby has a problem.
-The baby may simply be asleep.
-Or it may be nonreactive because the baby is immature.
+The baby may simply be asleep or too immature.
 It’s common for preterm babies to have nonreactive nonstress tests, especially before 28 weeks.
 Your healthcare provider will tell you if you need other prenatal testing.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you're having the test or procedure

 What results to expect and what they mean